MeherBhaskar/arxiv_search_helper/README.md

-# ArXiv Research Assistant
+# ArXiv Research Assistant 🔬📚

-A tool that searches arXiv for papers on a given topic, ranks them by relevance, and provides summaries.
+A powerful AI-powered research tool that helps you navigate the vast world of scientific literature on arXiv.
+Using advanced natural language processing and semantic search capabilities, it finds, ranks, and summarizes research papers that are most relevant to your query.

-## Features
+## Key Features

+### 🎯 Intelligent Paper Discovery
-- Searches arXiv for papers based on user queries
+- Performs targeted searches on arXiv using your research queries
-- Ranks papers by the relevance of their abstracts to the query
-- Uses embeddings to find the most semantically similar papers
+- Smart ranking system using semantic similarity to identify the most relevant papers
+- Automatically extracts and processes paper abstracts and metadata

+### 🧠 Advanced AI Processing
+- Uses state-of-the-art embedding models for semantic understanding of research papers
+- Implements vector-based similarity search for precise paper ranking
+- Generates concise, informative summaries of complex research papers
-- Generates summaries and answers questions about the research papers
+- Answers questions about the papers using advanced language models

+### 💪 Robust Architecture
+- Adaptive model loading system that works across different computing environments
-- Falls back to simpler models if advanced models aren't available
+- Graceful fallback to simpler models when needed, ensuring consistent functionality
+- Efficient vector storage and retrieval using FAISS
+- Comprehensive error handling for reliable operation

-## Requirements
+## 🚀 Getting Started

+### Prerequisites
-- Python 3.8+
+- Python 3.8 or higher
 - Poetry for dependency management
+- (Optional) Hugging Face API token for access to more advanced models

-## Installation
+### Quick Installation

-1. Clone this repository:
+1. Clone the repository:
 ```bash
 git clone https://github.com/MeherBhaskar/arxiv_search_helper.git
 cd arxiv_search_helper
 ```

-2. Install dependencies using Poetry:
+2. Set up the environment:
 ```bash
 poetry install
 ```

+3. (Optional) Configure your Hugging Face token:
+   - Add your token to `config.py` or
+   - Set as environment variable: `export HUGGINGFACE_TOKEN=your_token_here`

-## Usage
+### Usage

-Run the main script:
+1. Start the assistant:
 ```bash
 poetry run python arxiv_search.py
 ```

-Enter your research query when prompted, or type 'exit' to quit.
+2. Enter your research query when prompted
+   - Try specific queries like "quantum computing applications in finance"
+   - Use natural language questions
+   - Type 'exit' to quit

+The assistant will:
+- Search for relevant papers
+- Rank them by semantic similarity
+- Generate summaries
+- Provide answers based on the papers' content

 ## Example
 ```